microsoft/qlib/README.md

 ## Installation

-Users can easily install ``Qlib`` by pip according to the following command
+Users can easily install ``Qlib`` by pip according to the following command(Currently, Qlib only support Python 3.6, 3.7 and 3.8).

 ```bash
   pip install pyqlib